pk-aduyaw/Sales-Analysis-with-Power-BI/README.md

 Sales analysis is crucial for understanding the performance of a business, identifying trends, and making informed decisions to optimize sales strategies.
 This project aims to analyze sales data to uncover patterns, correlations, and actionable insights.

 # Data Sources 📂
-The sales data collected for this analysis contains information such as sales transactions, product details, customer geographical details.
+The sales data collected for this analysis contains information such as sales transactions, product details and customer geographical details.

-The data for the first half of the year (January to June) was collected in excel and saved as csv files before management decided to use databases to store their data.
-The first six (6) months of the data was located on OneDrive while the last six (6) months was  in a remote database.
+The data for the first half of the year (January to June) was collected in excel and saved as csv files before management decided to use databases to store their data from the month of July to December.
+So we had the first six (6) months of the data located on OneDrive while the last six (6) months was  in a remote database.

  # Methodology
 CRISP-DM Framework 🔄